 The UE may support being configured with the identities to be used in the "MultiIdentity" leaf node of TS 24.175 [13].

-When establishing an emergency session and performing the emergency related procedures defined in TS 24.229 [3], the UE shall only use the native identity.
+When establishing an emergency session and performing the emergency related procedures defined in TS 24.229 [3], the UE shall only use the native identity, regardless of whether it is active or not at the UE.

 A UE supporting the MuD service may synchronize the local call log with the network stored call log as specified in OMA-TS-CPM_Message_Storage_Using_RESTFul_API [9] and OMA-TS-REST_NetAPI_NMS [10].
 If the served user in the "From" header field is an identity not registered by the UE, the UE shall deduce that the call was originated using the Additional-Identity header field.